 - Data suggests the long-lasting effects (at least four years after treatment).

 - Readers can review the original article to view before and after images from the trials.

 Safety Profile and Adverse Effects

-Testing for safety and adverse effects is an important part of any trial for drugs prior to approval for public use.
-Sodium deoxycholate returns to baseline levels 24 hours after injection4.
-Pain, swelling, bruising, numbness, erythema (redness) and induration (thickening of the skin) were the most common side-effects.
-These side-effects were specific to the treated area, and were an expected mechanism of action of the compound.
+Testing for safety and adverse effects is an integral part of any trial for drugs prior to approval for public use.
+Sodium deoxycholate returns to baseline levels 24 hours after injection.4 Pain, swelling, bruising, numbness, erythema (redness), and induration (thickening of the skin) were the most common side-effects.
+These side-effects were specific to the treated area and were an expected mechanism of action of the compound.
 With repeated treatment, the severity of pain and swelling declined.
-Skin laxity, due to quick loss of fat volume, was not an issue in the clinical trials5.
+Skin laxity, due to a quick loss of fat volume, was not an issue in the clinical trials.5

 Conclusion and Status